The Phantom of Davis-Wielandt Shell: A Unified Framework for Graphical Stability Analysis of MIMO LTI Systems: Separation Conditions and Their Relationships

 \subsection{Separation Theorems and Their Relationships}

 By simultaneously applying a mapping to $\invdwshell(A)$ and $\dwshell(-B)$, we obtain a family of `projected' versions of the DW separation condition stated in \cref{lem:dw-sep-ext}.
-These conditions take the form of separations in terms of 1-D or 2-D representations of $-B$ and the corresponding inverse sets associated with $A$.
-Each of these projected conditions serves as a sufficient condition for $\invdwshell(A)\cap\dwshell(B)=\emptyset$ since the mappings to lower-dimensional spaces are all well-defined functions --- separation in co-domain implies separation of their pre-images.
-By using even simpler geometric sets characterized by angular measures to cover the abovesaid 2-D representations and requiring these covering sets to be disjoint, one can further arrive at various phase-type inequalities that ensure the separation of their generating 2-D representations.
+These conditions take the form of separations in terms of the gain or 2-D representations of $-B$ and the corresponding inverse sets associated with $A$.
+Each of these projected conditions serves as a sufficient condition for $\invdwshell(A)\cap\dwshell(B)=\emptyset$ since the mappings to lower-dimensional spaces are all well-defined functions, and separation in codomain implies separation of their preimages.
+By using even simpler graphical sets characterized by angular measures to cover the abovesaid 2-D representations and requiring these covering sets to be disjoint, one can further arrive at various phase-type inequalities that ensure the separation of their generating 2-D representations.